YeddulaVenkataRamanaReddy/gittraining/README.md

 - to upadatea PR, we make the changes to the branch locally and re -push

 - a merge conflict will happen after a pr has been raised

+- 'git fetch' :update your git log without making changes to your files -'git fetch --prune': update your log and also remove delected remote branches